2.6.17 Would a change be just & equitable?

 Further information about the eligibility criteria and rates of these payments can be found in the Guide to Australian Government Payments Booklet.

-National Redress Scheme and the Territories Stolen Generations Redress Scheme are not included in parent's adjusted taxable income for general child support purposes.
+National Redress Scheme and the Territories Stolen Generations Redress Scheme are not included in a parent's adjusted taxable income for general child support purposes.
 The Registrar will generally not take into consideration any payments received by a parent under the National Redress Scheme, in deciding whether a change to the assessment would be fair.
 However, a payment received by a parent under the National Redress Scheme as part of their overall circumstances may be relevant to consideration of their earning capacity under reason 8 (specifically the third criterion, see 'Purpose of the parent's decision about working arrangements' in topic 2.6.14 for more information).

 Direct & indirect costs of providing care for the child & other considerations